 *dibromochloromethane (CHClBr2), bromoform (CHBr3), chloroform (CHCl3), and dichlorobromomethane (CHCl2Br)

 AMS Live Data Stream

-The left hand column displays the date and local time (EDT, PDT) the reading was received.
+The left hand column displays the date and local time (PDT) the reading was received.
 The right hand column identifies the concentration of Total Trihalomethanes (TTHMs) within the water at this time measured in parts per billion (ppb).
 If the reading is marked with an *, the THM Formation Potential (THM-FP) level in ppb is being displayed.
 THM-FP is the measurement of water quality characterizing the maximum quantity of THMs that can be formed over time.

-The U.S. Environmental Protection Agency (EPA) permits a maximum level of 80 parts per billion (ppb), based on the average of three monthly (quarterly) readings at specified points in the water supplier´s distribution system.
-In other countries the limits are much lower and require more frequent measurements.
-In Switzerland the limit is 25 ppb, in Italy 30 ppb and in Germany 50 ppb.
+The U.S. Environmental Protection Agency (EPA) permits a maximum level of 80 ppb, based on the average of three monthly (quarterly) readings at specified points in the water supplier´s distribution system.

 When the ticker is within regulation, it will display the data green.
 If the concentration levels reach 60 ppb this will change to amber, alerting you that your water supply has the potential of exceeding the guideline level.
 If the level continues to increase to 80 ppb, the ticker will alert you that your water has exceeded the maximum level and will change to red.